cloudfoundry/routing-release/README.md

-  As ports can be a limited resource in some environments, the default quotas in Cloud Foundry for IaaS other than BOSH Lite do not allow reservation of route ports; required for creation of TCP routes.
+  As ports can be a limited resource in some environments, the default quotas in Cloud Foundry for IaaS other than BOSH Lite do not allow reservation of route ports.
+Route ports are required for the creation of TCP routes.
 The final step to enabling TCP routing is to modify quotas to set the maximum number of TCP routes that may be created by each organization or space.

   Determine whether your default org quota allows TCP Routes:

   ```
   $ cf quota default
   Getting quota default info as admin...